I. Introduction

 IV.
 Meal Plan Rates and Descriptions

-The following section outlines options, rates, descriptions, and availability of meal plans for Summer 2023.
-Meals and flex dollars are NOT prorated based on date of purchase.
+The following section outlines options, rates, descriptions, and availability of meal plans for Summer 2025.
+Meals are NOT prorated based on date of purchase.

 a.
 Traditional Access Meal Plan